Information Quality Guidelines

 - Program publications, such as pamphlets and notices that explain BEA programs;

 - Reports identified as not representing BEA positions; and

 - Archival information disseminated by BEA before October 1, 2002, and is still maintained by BEA.

 A. Requests to correct information

 Any person affected by the disseminated information, may request, where appropriate, timely correction of such information that does not comply with OMB, DOC or BEA guidelines.
 There must be a link between the benefit or harm by the disseminated information.
-An affected person would submit a request for such action directly to the Office of the Chief Statistician.
+An affected person would submit a request for such action directly to the Office of the Chief Economist.
 An affected person means any person or entity that uses, benefits from or is harmed by the disseminated information.
 Person means an individual, partnership, corporation, association, public or private organization, or State or local government.
 The burden of proof is on the requester to show the necessity and efficaciousness of correction sought.
 Additionally, requests that are duplicative, repetitious, or frivolous may be rejected.

 In cases where BEA disseminates a study, analysis, or other information prior to the final action or information product, requests for correction will be considered prior to the BEA action or information product in those cases where BEA has determined that an earlier response would not unduly delay issuance of the agency action or information product and the complainant has shown a reasonable likelihood of suffering actual harm from the agency's dissemination if the agency does not resolve the complaint prior to the final agency action or information product.
 Information Quality Correspondence At this time, BEA has received no information quality correction requests; however, BEA will update this page if it receives any requests.

 B. Procedures for request for correction